Default-DAO/default-subgraph/README.md

 ## Running this project locally

+- graph-node needs to be version 0.24.1
+- graph-cli needs to be version 0.22.1

 - start a local hardhat network (hostname must be 0.0.0.0):
   ```
   npx hardhat node --hostname 0.0.0.0